openqda/.github/SECURITY.md

 ## Supported Versions

-We are currently in a pre-release state and don't disclose our source.
+We are currently in a pre-release state, which is why there is only one version, which we support 100%.
-This is not, because we don't want to, but because wa haven't 100% figured out organizational things, like choosing the right license, responsibilities etc.

-We aim to disclose everything, once we reach the beta stage.

 ## Reporting a Vulnerability